Normalization principle: Misconceptions

-Wolfensberger himself, in 1980, suggested "Normalizing measures can be offered in some circumstances, and imposed in others."
+Wolfensberger suggested in 1980 that "Normalizing measures can be offered in some circumstances, and imposed in others."
 This view is not accepted by most people in the field, including Nirje.
 Advocates emphasize that the environment, not the person, is what is normalized, or as known for decades a person-environment interaction.

-Normalization is very complex theoretically, and Wolf Wolfensberger's educators explain his positions such as the conservatism corollary, deviancy unmaking, the developmental model (see below) and social competency, and relevance of social imagery, among others.
+Normalization is very complex theoretically, and Wolfensberger's educators explain his positions such as the conservatism corollary, deviancy unmaking, the developmental model (see below) and social competency, and relevance of social imagery, among others.